 What's happened

 Kroger's CEO Rodney McMullen has resigned following an investigation into personal conduct deemed inconsistent with the company's ethics policy.
 Ronald Sargent, the lead director, has been appointed as interim CEO.
-This leadership change comes shortly after the FTC blocked Kroger's merger with Albertsons, leading to significant corporate turmoil.
+This leadership change comes shortly after the failed merger with Albertsons, which has added pressure on the grocery chain.

 What's behind the headline?

-- Market Reaction: Kroger's stock has already shown signs of volatility following the announcement, reflecting investor concerns about the company's future and stability.
+- Kroger's stock has already shown signs of volatility following the announcement, reflecting investor concerns about leadership stability and the company's strategic direction moving forward.

 What the papers say